allegheny-college-cmpsc-305-Fall-2025/lab01/README.md

 ## Project Assessment

-The grade that a student receives on this assignment will have the following components.

-- **GitHub Actions CI Build Status [up to 15%]:**: For the repository associated with this assignment students will receive a checkmark grade if their last before-the-deadline build passes.
-This is only checking some baseline writing and commit requirements as well as correct running of the program.
-An additional reduction will be given if the commit log shows a cluster of commits at the end clearly used just to pass this requirement.
-An additional reduction will also be given if there is no commit during lab work times.
-All other requirements are evaluated manually.

-- **Mastery of Technical Writing [up to 85%]:**: Students will also receive a checkmark grade when the responses to the writing questions presented in the `reflection.md` reveal a proficiency of both writing skills and technical knowledge.
-To receive a check mark grade, the submitted writing should have correct spelling, grammar, and punctuation in addition to following the rules of Markdown and providing conceptually and technically accurate answers.

-## Project Assessment
-- **Report Quality (75%)**: The quality of the writing in `writing/report.md` will be assessed.
+- Report Quality (75%): The quality of the writing in `writing/report.md` will be assessed.
     - Clarity and Coherence (25%): Writing clearly expresses ideas and concepts, with logical flow and coherence throughout.
     - Structure and Organization (25%): The report is well-structured and follows the assignment guidelines accurately.
     - Grammar and Style (25%): Correct use of grammar, punctuation, and academic style.
 Professional and appropriate language is used.
-- **Submission and GatorGrader Compliance (25%)**: Successfully submit the work to your GitHub repository and meet all criteria set by GatorGrader.
+- Submission and GatorGrader Compliance (25%): Successfully submit the work to your GitHub repository and meet all criteria set by GatorGrader.

 ## GatorGrade